Yukon Striker: Trains

-Yukon Striker operates with three fiberglass trains each seating 3 rows of 8 for a total of 24 riders per train.
+Yukon Striker operates with three fibreglass trains each seating 3 rows of 8 for a total of 24 riders per train.
 The trains use vest restraints which were introduced on B&M's Wing Coasters.
-Each train is coloured a different colour, Gold, Silver or Bronze.
+Each train is coloured a different colour, gold, silver or bronze.

 Ride experience

-After departing the station, the train turns 180 degrees to the right and ascends 68 m up the lift hill, traveling at an angle of 47 degrees.
+After departing the station, the train turns 180 degrees to the right and ascends 68 m up the lift hill, travelling at an angle of 47 degrees.
 It then turns 90 degrees to the right, halting at the 90-degree drop, where a portion of the train hangs slightly over.
-After pausing for 5 seconds, riders plunge 75 m through the middle of Vortex's turnaround and into an underwater tunnel, reaching a top speed of 130 km/h.
+After pausing for 3 seconds, riders plunge 75 m through the middle of Vortex's helix and into an underwater tunnel, reaching a top speed of 130 km/h.
 After exiting the tunnel, the train rises into an Immelmann loop.
 The Immelmann loop itself is 57 m above the floor of the tunnel, 45 m above the exit of the tunnel, and 50 m above the water Vortex sits on.
-Following the Immelmann loop, the train then enters a zero-g roll passing Tundra Twister.
+Following the Immelmann loop, the train then enters a Zero-G Winder, a combination of a Zero-G Roll and a Sidewinder.
 This is followed by a complete 360-degree vertical loop, a first for a Dive Coaster and a second Immelmann loop before reaching the mid-course brake run, placed directly above Timberwolf Falls.
 The train dives down another steep drop into an airtime hill and then proceeds counterclockwise through a 360-degree helix that ends at the final brake run.
 One cycle of the ride lasts approximately 205 seconds.